pdobb/object_inspector/README.md

 ## Custom Formatters

-A custom inspect formatter can be defined by implementing the interface defined by [ObjectInspector::BaseFormatter](https://github.com/pdobb/object_inspector/blob/master/lib/object_inspector/formatters/base_formatter.rb) and then passing that into ObjectInspector::Inspector.new.
+A custom inspect formatter can be defined by implementing the interface defined by [ObjectInspector::BaseFormatter](https://github.com/pdobb/object_inspector/blob/master/lib/object_inspector/formatters/base_formatter.rb).
+Then, either override the ObjectInspector::Configuration#formatter_class value (see [Configuration](#configuration)) or just pass your custom class name into ObjectInspector::Inspector.new.

 ```ruby
 class MyCustomFormatter < ObjectInspector::BaseFormatter